serenity-is/docs/tutorials/movies/updating_serenity_packages.md

 > Update-Package Serenity.CodeGenerator

-Serenity.CodeGenerator is also installed in MovieTutorial.Web project.
+Serenity.CodeGenerator is also installed in MovieTutorial.Web project, and it contains *sergen.exe* and some other files that are used by our T4 templates, under *tools* directory.

-> For versions before Serenity 2.1, you should also update Serenity.Script package
-> > Update-Package Serenity.Script

-> Serenity.Script package contains three assemblies: *Serenity.Script.Imports*, *Serenity.Script.Core* and *Serenity.Script.UI*, so this updates them all.

 > During updates, if NuGet asks to override changes in some script files, you can safely say yes unless you did manual modifications to Serenity script files (which i suggest you avoid).

 Now rebuild your solution and it should build successfully.

-> From time to time, breaking changes might happen in Serenity, but they are kept to minimum, and you might have to do a few manual changes in your application code.
+> From time to time, breaking changes might happen in Serenity, but they are kept to minimum.
+>
+> In some cases you might have to do a few manual changes in your application code.

 > Such changes are documented with a [BREAKING CHANGE] tag in change log at:
 > https://github.com/volkanceylan/Serenity/blob/master/CHANGELOG.md